 The Holy See conducts diplomatic relations through its Secretariat of State and a network of diplomatic posts (known as Nunciatures), and maintains formal diplomatic relations with 176 countries.
 The Holy See has a unique role and standing in international affairs, and plays an important role in a number of multilateral fora.
 It is a party to a number of international instruments (including a series of international human rights treaties) and enjoys membership of various United Nations subsidiary bodies, specialised agencies and international intergovernmental organisations.
 The Holy See became a Permanent Observer State at the UN in 1964.
 It gained full membership rights, except for voting (including in UN Security Council elections) in 2004.
 It is active in UN debates, in particular on social and humanitarian issues.

-Since the establishment of diplomatic relations with the Holy See in 1973, Australia had maintained a non-resident Head of Mission, based in another European capital, as well as an office at the Holy See, headed by a Counsellor.
+This year marks 40 years of diplomatic relations between Australia and the Holy See (2014 will mark the centenary of the establishment of the Apostolic Delegation in Australia [Sydney]).
+From the establishment of diplomatic relations with the Holy See in 1973, Australia had maintained a non-resident Head of Mission, based in another European capital, as well as an office at the Holy See, headed by a Counsellor.
 The Holy See has maintained an Apostolic Nunciature in Canberra since 1973.

 Canonisation of Blessed Mary MacKillop

 It is estimated that some 10,000 other Australians attended the canonisation.
-Mr Rudd, accompanied by the delegation, attended a Vigil presenting Mary's life in song, drama, prayer and liturgy, and a Mass of Thanksgiving celebrated by Cardinal Pell.
+Mr Rudd, accompanied by the delegation, attended a Vigil presenting Mary's life in song, drama, prayer and liturgy, and a Mass of Thanksgiving celebrated by Australia’s Cardinal Pell.
 Mr Rudd also opened the "Rituals of Life" exhibition and officiated at the opening of the new chancery of the Australian Embassy to the Holy See.

 The beatification of the late Pope John Paul II took place in the Holy See on 1 May 2011.
 Beatification is a necessary step in the process towards Canonisation.
 The event attracted a large number of visitors to Rome, including Australian pilgrims.

-Mr Rudd (as Minister for Foreign Affairs) met Archbishop Dominique Mamberti, the Holy See's Secretary for Relations with States (equivalent Foreign Minister), on 9 December 2011 at the Holy See as part of a broader visit to Italy and Libya
+Mr Rudd (as Minister for Foreign Affairs) met Archbishop Dominique Mamberti, the Holy See's Secretary for Relations with States (equivalent Foreign Minister), on 9 December 2011 at the Holy See as part of a broader visit to Italy and Libya.

 The Governor-General, HE Ms Quentin Bryce AC, visited the Holy See on 1 June 2011, and had an audience with Pope Benedict and met with Holy See Secretary of State (Prime Minister equivalent) Cardinal Tarcisio Bertone.